Could you be depressed?

 Nonetheless, even after a successful course of the average therapy, in studies about 75% fall back into depression at some point.
 So to stay out of depression, you’ll need to find extra skills and make extra progress beyond simple recovery.
 You’ll need to get to a whole higher level of functioning.
 Mindfulness meditation is one skill I can help you learn: it can halve the chances of you falling back into depression.
 And I can help you build a vision of your life as a meaningful path where you can enjoy the journey as well as get to valued destinations and meet your needs.
 That way you can get as far away as possible from the place you were at when you got stuck in depression.

-How successful am I?
-Read what some of my clients say about me here.
-If you’re feeling depressed contact me using the form on the right to learn how I may able to help you.
+How successful are we?
+Read what some of our clients say about us here.
+If you’re feeling depressed contact us using the form on the right to learn how we may able to help you.